ralese/docs/source/Supplier/public_rfq.rst

      :width: 700px
      :alt: role select

-   You can view the details of the Public RFQ by clicking the public RFQ title
+   - You can view the details of the Public RFQ by clicking the public RFQ title or click the 'View Detail' button

   4. Join RFQ

-   You can join the RFQ after you login/register, so you'll be automatically redirected to the register page after clicking the 'Join' button.
+   You can join the RFQ after you login/register, so you'll be automatically redirected to the register page after clicking the 'Join' button

 - Public RFQ Page: